DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

--   [Tour de France Legends: A Data Dive into Records](#tour-de-france-legends-a-data-dive-into-records)
+-   [1.
+Tour de France Legends: A Data Dive into Records](#tour-de-france-legends-a-data-dive-into-records)
     -   [What We Learned In The Previous Posts](#what-we-learned-in-the-previous-posts)